-This program refers to the Common General Rules (CGR), which are applicable to all FRQSC programs.
-Only the special conditions applicable to the Research Support for New Academics Program are indicated in this document, and these prevail over the CGR.
+This program refers to the Common General Rules (CGR), which are applicable to all FRQ programs.
+It is the responsibility of applicants and/or funding holders to read the CGR, which set out all rules governing competitions and managing awards.
+Only the special conditions applicable to the FRQSC Research Support for New Academics Program are indicated in this document, and these prevail over the CGR.

 The link to the FRQnet E-portfolio and the forms associated with this competition are available under Portals access on the website.
-Further details are available in the About FRQnet section.
+Further details are available in the “Documents” menu of the FRQnet E-portfolio.
 Application forms are generally available at least one month before the competition deadline.

-To access the funding application form, a prior notice of intent must be submitted before 4 p.m. on August 5th, 2021.
+To access the funding application form, a prior pre-application must be submitted before 4 p.m. on August 11th, 2022.

-ANY APPLICATION THAT IS INCOMPLETE AT THE COMPETITION DEADLINE OF 4 PM ON SEPTEMBER 23 2021, WILL BE DEEMED INELIGIBLE BY THE FONDS.
+AN APPLICATION THAT IS SUBMITTED AFTER THE COMPETITION DEADLINE OF 4 P.M.
+ON SEPTEMBER 22, 2022 WILL BE DEEMED INADMISSIBLE.